 Temporal dynamics of cod weight at age and condition

 Frank et al. contend that since Atlantic cod’s weight at age and liver condition indices post-collapse were not spatially homogenous then capelin did not collapse.
-Alternatively, Atlantic cod’s weight at age and liver condition indices were never spatially homogenous due to this stock complex inhabiting distinct ecosystem production units in NAFO Div.
-2J3KLNO (e.g., Lilly 2005, Koen-Alonso et al. 2013, Morgan et al. 2017); furthermore, post-1991 changes in spatial overlap between the collapsed stocks of Atlantic cod and capelin may have exacerbated spatial differences in Atlantic cod condition indices (Rose et al. 2000).

-The existence of spatial structure in traits of Atlantic cod (also known as northern cod) is well known (e.g., Lilly 2005, Neville et al. 2018, Rose & Rowe 2018), with gradients from north to south in growth (length at age) and condition indices (liver, gutted and total body mass) (Buren et al. 2014b, Morgan et al. 2017).
-In addition, northern and southern components of the Atlantic cod stock complex inhabit different ecosystem production units, i.e. northeast Newfoundland Shelf and the Grand Bank.
-These units are characterized by distinct marine communities and food web systems (Pepin et al. 2010, Pepin et al. 2012, Koen-Alonso et al. 2013, NAFO 2014, Pepin et al. 2014).
+Alternatively, Atlantic cod’s weight at age and liver condition indices were never spatially homogenous due to the species complex inhabiting distinct ecosystem production units in NAFO Div.
+2J3KLNO (e.g., Lilly 2005, Koen-Alonso et al. 2013, Morgan et al. 2017) on the Labrador and northeast Newfoundland Shelf and Grand Bank.
+These units are characterized by distinct marine communities and food web systems (Pepin et al. 2010, 2012, 2014, Koen-Alonso et al. 2013, NAFO 2014).
 Hence the non-homogenous traits of Atlantic cod from Labrador (2J) to the southern Grand Bank (3NO) are typical of this species.
+Furthermore, post-1991 changes in spatial overlap between the collapsed stocks of Atlantic cod and capelin may have exacerbated spatial differences in Atlantic cod condition indices (Rose et al. 2000).

-Historically, Atlantic cod was a dominant fish predator in the NL Shelf ecosystem, and capelin was its primary prey (Winters & Carscadden 1978, Lilly 1987, Lilly 1991).
+The existence of spatial structure in traits of Atlantic cod in NAFO 2J3KL (also known as Northern cod) is well known historically (e.g., Lilly 2005, Neville et al. 2018, Rose & Rowe 2018), with gradients from north to south in growth (length at age) and condition indices (liver, gutted and total body mass) (Buren et al. 2014b, Morgan et al. 2017).
+Historically, Atlantic cod was a dominant fish predator on the NL Shelf, with capelin its primary prey (Winters & Carscadden 1978, Lilly 1987, Lilly 1991).
 During and post-1991, capelin shifted its fall distribution from having two distinct aggregations, one in the northwest (NAFO Div.
 2J3K) and one in the southeast (NAFO Div.
-3L, at the northern slope of the Grand Bank) to having only one in the southeast (Lilly & Davis 1993, Miller 1994), with records of excursions into the Flemish Cap and the Scotian Shelf (Frank et al. 1996).
-Coincidently, Atlantic cod moved southward on the northeast Newfoundland Shelf in the late 1980s and early 1990s and became aggregated within a small area on the north of the Grand Bank and in the Bonavista Corridor by the early 1990s (Rose 1993, Rose et al. 2000).
-One of the hypotheses proposed by Rose et al. (2000) to explain this shift in Atlantic cod distribution is that they did so in response to the distribution of capelin.
+3L, at the northern slope of the Grand Bank) to having only one in the southeast (Lilly & Davis 1993, Miller 1994), with records of excursions onto the Flemish Cap and the Scotian Shelf (Frank et al. 1996).
+Coincidently, Atlantic cod moved southward on the northeast Newfoundland Shelf in the late 1980s/early 1990s and aggregated within a small area on the north of the Grand Bank and in the Bonavista Corridor by the early 1990s (Rose 1993, Rose et al. 2000).
+One hypothesis by Rose et al. (2000) to explain this shift in Atlantic cod distribution is that they moved in response to the distribution of capelin.
 Atlantic cod’s weight at age and liver condition worsened in northerly areas where there was no spatial overlap between Atlantic cod and capelin, and remained relatively stable in southerly areas, where the collapsed Atlantic cod stock overlapped with capelin.

 In summary, the spatial structure of Atlantic cod condition indices is explained by the distinct ecosystem production units this stock complex inhabits.
-Since 1991, Atlantic cod’s condition worsened in northerly areas where there was no spatial overlap with capelin, and remained relatively stable in southerly areas, where the collapsed Atlantic cod stock overlapped with capelin.
+Since 1991, Atlantic cod’s condition worsened in northerly areas where there was no spatial overlap with capelin, and remained relatively stable in southerly areas, where the collapsed Atlantic cod stock overlapped with the remaining capelin.
 The observed change in Atlantic cod distribution and condition indices post-1991 supports the capelin collapse hypothesis.

 Harp seal population trends and diet